Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/6 Ethics/01_Understanding-Research-Integrity.md

 ??? info "Quiz Questions"

-    1. What are the key components of scientific integrity?
+    1. What are the key components of research integrity?
        A) Rapid dissemination of research findings.
-       B) Adherence to ethical principles, transparency, and reproducibility in research.
+       B) Adherence to ethical principles, transparency, and reproducibility (where it applies) in research.
        C) Efficient allocation of research funds.
        Correct Answer: B
     2. Which of the following practices is essential for maintaining research integrity?
        A) Publishing exclusively in high-impact journals.
        B) Ensuring meticulous documentation, peer review, and ethical compliance throughout the research life cycle.
-       C) Prioritising research in line with funding guidelines.
+       C) Aligning research topics only with funding priorities.
        Correct Answer: B

-- **Presentation/lecture** (15 mins): Slide presentation or lecture outlining the concept of research integrity, and relevant regulations.The instructor can also recap some concepts from the assigned pre-session reading.
+- **Presentation/lecture** (15 mins): Slide presentation or lecture outlining the concept of research integrity, and relevant regulations.
+The instructor can also recap some concepts from the assigned pre-session reading.
 - **Group discussion** (40 mins): Small group discussions in breakout groups (3&ndash;5 participants per group).
     1. Divide participants into small groups (3&ndash;5 people).
     2. Assign one scenario per group (or let groups choose one).
 Each scenario presents a research integrity challenge.